A Star Is Born (2018 soundtrack): North America

 A Star Is Born became Gaga's longest running number-one album in the US, while it was Cooper's first album to top the charts.

 A Star Is Born opened atop the US Billboard 200 with 231,000 album-equivalent units, including 162,000 pure album sales.
 It had the biggest overall sales week for a soundtrack in over three years, and is Gaga's fifth US number-one album as well as Cooper's first.
-Beside its pure album sales, A Star Is Born earned 37,000 in stream-equivalent units and 32,000 from track-equivalent units.
+Besides its pure album sales, A Star Is Born earned 37,000 in stream-equivalent units and 32,000 from track-equivalent units.
 The soundtrack spent a second week at number one there with 143,000 album-equivalent units (86,000 being pure sales), and became Gaga's second album to top the chart for two consecutive weeks after Born This Way (2011).
-It then held the country's summit for a third week in a row with 109,000 equivalent units (61,000 pure sales), becoming the first soundtrack since High School Musical 2 in 2007 to top the chart for its first three weeks.
+It then held the top spot for a third week in a row with 109,000 equivalent units (61,000 pure sales), becoming the first soundtrack since High School Musical 2 in 2007 to top the chart for its first three weeks.
 Additionally, it became Gaga's longest running chart-topping album in the country.
 A Star Is Born was displaced one week later by Andrea Bocelli's Sì.
-The Recording Industry Association of America (RIAA) certified it double platinum for selling over two million album-equivalent units and by March 2019, pure sales also crossed over a million copies.
+The Recording Industry Association of America (RIAA) certified it double platinum for over two million album-equivalent units, while pure sales surpassed one million copies by March 2019.
 Following the 91st Academy Awards, the soundtrack returned to the top of Billboard 200 for a fourth non-consecutive week with 128,000 album-equivalent units (76,000 pure sales) on the chart dated March 9, becoming Gaga's longest running number-one album in the country and the first soundtrack to do so since Frozen (2013).
 The soundtrack went on to remain on the chart for 103 weeks.
 As of August 2019, the soundtrack has sold 1,148,000 copies within the United States, while it has earned 2.7 million equivalent album units in the country, according to Billboards report in September 2020.